 Flexibility and in-depth user controls

-Project dashboards make it easy to visualize what matters in the project management process, i.e., to track and measure what matters.
+Project dashboards make it easy to visualize what matters in the project management process, i.e., to measure and track project progress.
 So, how exactly does a project dashboard help to better measure and manage projects more productively?
+Let’s find out.

 In the project management process, it can be easy for team members to spin off on their own, lose focus on key targets, and indirectly stagnate the project.
 With a project dashboard, it’s easier for the team to have one source of truth for everyone to reference.
 The dashboard tells everyone what needs to be done and when.

-As a result, individual team members can have an in-depth look at how the project is progressing.
+As a result, individual team members can have an in-depth look at the project management metrics and how the project is progressing.
 That way, everyone can focus on what needs to be done to get targets achieved faster.

 A good project dashboard takes important data and brings it right where the team needs it.
 The project management team can actually focus on taking those insights and turning them into action items and finished results instead of spending time on locating the ever-changing project metrics.